Transform Your Data into a Strategic Asset:

 Besides internal rework to rectify data, there can be a direct bottom-line impact to the business:

-- Delay of integration during mergers and acquisitions
+- Delay and complications in mergers and acquisitions.

-- Loss due to bad business decisions driven by bad data
+- Losses due to bad business decisions driven by bad data.

 Further reading